-An estimated 40,000 people died in car crashes in 2016.
-That marks a 6% increase over 2015 and a 14% increase over 2014 – the most dramatic two-year escalation since 1964.
+The U.S. has seen three straight years of at least 40,000 roadway deaths – from 2016 through 2018.
 Without a clear understanding of the scope of the problem, regulations, laws and policies to combat certain issues, like distracted driving, become more difficult to justify.

 NSC identified 23 crash factors that should be captured on police reports.
 While no state is capturing all 23, Kansas and Wisconsin lead the nation by including 14 of the factors identified as critical by NSC.
 Maryland, Kentucky and Nebraska each are capturing just five factors.

 Six states – Arizona, California, Colorado, Maine, New York and Virginia – do not provide fields or codes for police to capture alcohol impairment at low levels (below the legal limit of .08) even though fatal crashes involving drivers with low BAC are not uncommon.
 Of the eight states that have decriminalized recreational marijuana use, only Alaska, California, Oregon and Washington include fields and codes to record positive marijuana results from drug tests.